bioidiap/bob.pad.face/doc/index.rst

 ========================================================

-The Facial Presentation Attack Detection Library is an open-source tool consisting of a series of plugins for bob.pad.base_, our open-source presentation attack detection platform.
-As a result, it is fully extensible using bob.pad.base_ documented types and techniques.
+The Facial Presentation Attack Detection Library is an open-source tool consisting of a series of plugins for :ref:`bob.pad.base`, our open-source presentation attack detection platform.
+As a result, it is fully extensible using :ref:`bob.pad.base` documented types and techniques.
 Please refer to the manual of that package for a thorough introduction.
 In this guide, we focus on details concerning face PAD experiments using our plugins.